ENEM13012 - Maintenance Engineering

 2. Describe processes for developing maintenance strategies and plans including explanations of costs and benefits of maintenance management

-3. Analyse techniques and methods for monitoring the condition of plant and equipment
+3. Analyse effective techniques and methods for condition monitoring of plants and equipment professionally in the context of ISO55000

-5. Investigate and analyse maintenance problems and develop plans to solve these problems
+4. Investigate and statistically analyse maintenance problems and develop plans to solve maintenance management problems

-6. Apply methods for assessing maintenance effectiveness and methods for improving maintenance systems and control of maintenance
+5. Apply modern methods for assessing maintenance management effectiveness, improving maintenance systems, and controlling maintenance

 The Learning Outcomes for this unit are linked with the Engineers Australia Stage 1 Competency Standards for Professional Engineers in the areas of 1.
 Knowledge and Skill Base, 2.
 Engineering Application Ability and 3.
 Professional and Personal Attributes at the following levels: